bio-boris/llm_homology_api/README.md

 # LLM Homology API
 * A fastapi

-# Instalattion with a local .venv
+# Install with a local .venv
 ```
 Ensure you poetry has the following
 ```